 There are plenty of atheists who know the Bible well enough to mock it.
 In fact, even the devil quoted scripture to Jesus when tempting Him those 40 days.
 Reading the Bible is important, but we have to be doers of the Word and not hearers only.
 We have to apply what it says to our lives.
 If we treat it like a textbook, taking notes of the people, places, or things, we may be able to answer Bible trivia quizzes or argue online, but that doesn’t help us get to know God any better.
 Reading and even memorizing the Bible is only helpful when we rightly divide it with the help of the Holy Spirit.
 We have to apply it to our lives with a faith that the words are true.

-The analogy applies with prayer.
+The analogy applies to prayer.

 It’s not enough just to pray to God by talking to the ceiling.
 We have to pray in spirit and in truth.
 That means we have to be connected to God through the relationship formed when we believed in the truth of Jesus Christ and received His Spirit.
 Once connected, the Bible says the fervent effectual prayer of a righteous man avails much.
-We have to pray with feeling, in belief that our prayers will be answered, and we have to be righteous.
+We have to pray with feeling, in the belief that our prayers will be answered, and we have to be righteous.
 That just means that we live the Christian life soberly with our sins covered by the blood of Jesus through repentance.

 Assembling with brethren, reading the Bible, and praying to God are all important facets of the Christian life.
 However, none of them on their own connects us to God or guarantees our salvation.
 We must attend biblical churches with hearts open to instruction and take our worship with us throughout the week.
 We must read the Bible with the help of the Holy Spirit and seek to apply it to our lives in faith.
 And, we must pray believing, living our lives in a habit of self-examination and repentance.
 It is only then that we will be exposed to the Water that washes us clean.